open-oni/open-oni/CODE_OF_CONDUCT.md

 to be made.
 If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.

-**If you believe anyone is in physical danger, please notify appropriate law enforcement first.** If you are unsure what law enforcement agency is appropriate, please include this in your report and we will attempt to notify them.
+**If you believe anyone is in physical danger, please consider notifying appropriate law enforcement first.** If you are unsure whether it is necessary or what law enforcement agency is appropriate, please include this in your report.
+The team may consider contacting law enforcement if deemed appropriate based on the report.

 If you are unsure whether the incident is a violation, or whether the space where it happened is covered by this Code of Conduct, we encourage you to still